mnemnion/JLpeg.jl/Plans.md

 although I doubt very much that this would generate different machine code, but
 maybe: the compiler pays a lot of attention to method dispatch.

-#### BIG PROBLEM (solvable)

-With doing this, is that we use a Dict keyed on the actual CloseInstruction to find capture actions.
-We can solve this and get something better in the process.

-The basic idea is that `prepare` looks through the pattern code for closing captures (ICloseCapture and IFullCapture), all capture-type instructions now have a `.tag` field which is initialized to `0`.
-All such instructions are monotonically replaced with the next tag in order, and a Vector is prepared containing the reference values from the `:caps` dict, added to `aux`.
-This simplifies serialization as well because we now have a Vector of cap actions instead of a Dict.
-PCompiled rules are still portable provided that hoisting reconstructs the `:caps` dict.

 ### CaptureCommitInst